JacobR-CSUF/smc-cs87a/README.md

 #### General Format of Assignment '#'
 * ReadME.md : problem question with sample code (optional)
-* main.cpp and supplemental .cpp/.h files that solve the problem.
+* assignment.py : solution to the problem